 One day you will feel peaceful while the very next day you may find yourself thinking about that thing from work.
 There is no right or wrong meditation.
 The focus is not on what you feel while meditating.
 The focus is simply on the practice of meditation.

 What you need to know as a beginner

-Just like we go to the gym to train our body, we meditate to train our mind.
+Just like we go to the gym to train our bodies, we meditate to train our minds.

 Meditation is nothing but a simple practice that most of us over-complicate unnecessarily.

 In the simplest terms, meditation is about awareness.
 It is about being aware of your breath.
 Remember how I asked you to breathe in and out?
 The act of inhaling and exhaling and putting your complete attention on your breath.
 That is the core of meditation.
 This is how we train our minds.
 This is the basic concept of meditation.
 You don’t need a guru or an app to meditate.
 However, I am not saying it will hurt to have someone guide you.

 Meditation is not about doing nothing.
 Meditation is not about emptying your mind.
 Meditation is not an escape from life.
 Meditation is simply about being aware of your mind.

 “Meditation is a single lesson of awareness, of no-thought, of spontaneity, of being total in your action, alert, aware.
 It is not a technique, it is a knack.
 Either you get it or you don’t.” – Osho